 This policy addresses how Whittlesea Secondary College aims to prevent and respond to student bullying behaviour.
 Whittlesea Secondary College recognises that there are many other types of inappropriate student behaviours that do not meet the definition of bullying which are also unacceptable at our school.

-These other inappropriate behaviours will be managed in accordance with our Student Wellbeing and Engagement Policy.
+These other inappropriate behaviours will be managed in accordance with our Student Code of Conduct and Student Wellbeing and Engagement Policy and Equal Opportunity policy.

 This policy applies to all school activities, including camps and excursions.